opencog/atomspace-dht/README.md

 * It appears to be impossible to saturate the system to 100% CPU usage, even when running locally.
 This might be the reason why its slow: something, somewhere is blocking and taking to long; doing nothing at all.
 What this is is unknown.
+This is particularly visible with `MultiUserUTest`, which starts at 100% CPU and then drops to single-digit percentages.
 * There is some insane gnutls/libnettle bug when it interacts with BoehmGC.
 It's provoked when running `MultiUserUTest` when the line that creates `dht::crypto::generateIdentity();` is enabled.